reduxjs/redux/docs/recipes/ConfiguringYourStore.md

 Another common feature which you may wish to add to your app is the `redux-devtools-extension` integration.

-The extension is a suite of tools which give you absolute control over your redux store - it allows you to inspect and replay actions, explore your state at different times, dispatch actions directly to the store, and much more.
+The extension is a suite of tools which give you absolute control over your Redux store - it allows you to inspect and replay actions, explore your state at different times, dispatch actions directly to the store, and much more.
 [Click here to read more about the available features.](https://github.com/zalmoxisus/redux-devtools-extension)

 There are several ways to integrate the extension, but we will use the most convenient option.